Chris Aspin: Writings

-Throughout his writing Aspin has returned over and over to the ways in which Haslingden and Helmshore have changed and developed over the last century.
+Throughout his writing Aspin returned over and over to the ways in which Haslingden and Helmshore have changed and developed over the last century.
 Both places grew enormously during the Industrial Revolution, and were famous for the production of woollen and cotton goods.
 Many of his books record the rise and fall of the mills, which once dominated the skyline; the move away from railways to motorways; and the overall changes of the last half century, in which time Haslingden and Helmshore have become large residential areas for people commuting to Manchester and other nearby towns.
 His The Water-Spinners, A New Look at the Early Cotton Trade, records his search for the sites of mills that used Sir Richard Arkwright's machines.
 The Golden Valley describes Rossendale's most important years.
-Aspin has also been concerned with the civic and spiritual life of the community, as well as with sports (especially cricket) and other pastimes.
+Aspin was also concerned with the civic and spiritual life of the community, as well as with sports (especially cricket) and other pastimes.
 His second book was a history of Haslingden Cricket Club in the Victorian Era, which was reviewed by John Arlott in Wisden.
 Aspin also wrote the popular Shire Publications guides to both the woollen and the cotton industries.

 Aspin's research in the 1970s on poverty in working-class Salford, Manchester and elsewhere in Lancashire led to the journalist Stanley Graham's writings on cholera and sanitation in the slums.
-Aspin has contributed articles on cotton pioneers James Hargreaves, James Thomson and John Bullough, to the Oxford Dictionary of National Biography.
+Aspin contributed articles on cotton pioneers James Hargreaves, James Thomson and John Bullough, to the Oxford Dictionary of National Biography.

 At the age of 70 Aspin wrote, Just a Few Words: A Helmshore Boyhood, remembering 50 years of thoughts and feelings of living in Helmshore throughout the 30s and 40s.
-He has also authored, sometimes in partnership with another local historian, John Simpson, several books of historic photographs of the district.
-Since retiring Aspin has written over a thousand light verses, published by Royd Publications and Carnegie Scotforth.
+He also authored, sometimes in partnership with another local historian, John Simpson, several books of historic photographs of the district.
+After retiring Aspin wrote over a thousand light verses, published by Royd Publications and Carnegie Scotforth.